matthew-brett/pip-legal/pip_legal.md

 > operating system on which the executable runs, unless that component itself
 > accompanies the executable.

-Our question is - does the closed-source run-time of Intel Fortran qualify as a "system library" in these senses?
+**Question 5: does the closed-source run-time of Intel Fortran qualify as a "system library" in these senses?
 Specifically, if we statically link to the Intel Fortran run-time, to build a Numpy binary package, or we dynamically link to this run-time and ship the closed-source run-time library with the Numpy binary package, does this qualify under the system library exception?
-Is the answer the same for GPL2 and GPL3?
+Is the answer the same for GPL2 and GPL3?**